etvascom/etvas-automat/README.md

 assert.strictEqual(branding.brandColor, '#000099')
 ```

 > **Note**: the branding object contains more than one or two colors.
-For the purposes of Etvas Automat displaying product cards, pages and product uses, only the `accentColor` is used for now.
+For the purposes of Etvas Automat displaying product cards, pages and product uses, only the `accentColor` and `brandColor` are used for now.
 You should expect more values and customization options in the following implementations.

 ### Authentication (`connect` and `logout`)